evilwb/APRac2/README.md

 All Gadgets/Items, Platinum Bolts and Planet Coordinates can be shuffled in other players' worlds.

-## What does another world's item look like in Metroid Prime?
+## What does another world's item look like in Ratchet & Clank 2?
 There is no model replacement support yet so all items will their vanilla appearance.